onOffice-Web-Org/oo-wp-plugin/readme.txt

 **New**

-* Offer option to dublicate listview *
+* Add an option to duplicate listViews.

 = 2.13.3 =